 Next I removed the jars and got ready to tilt my canvas.

 I titled the canvas around a few times, making sure to touch up the sides so that they were completely covered.

 Give the jars and canvas a day or two to dry completely.

 I used recycled wax to make my candles.
 I melted old candles that friends had given me, which gave me a nice purple-grey color.

-I used store bought wicks, but it’s easy to make your own with cotton string.
+I used store bought wicks, but it’s easy to learn how to make candle wicks on your own with cotton string.
 I placed a wick in each jar and poured the candle.

 I loved displaying these project sets together in my home.
 They also make excellent gifts that won’t break the bank!
 What colors would you use for your pour painting projects?
 Let me know in the comments below!